aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction-sdk.md

   * The funding and creation of Alice's account from a faucet.
   * The creation of Bob's account from a faucet.
 * The transferring of 1000 coins from Alice to Bob.
-* The 4 coins of gas paid for by Alice to make that tansfer.
+* The 4 coins of gas paid for by Alice to make that transfer.
 * Another transfer of 1000 coins from Alice to Bob.
 * The additional 4 coins of gas paid for by Alice to make that transfer.